 News

-What is Spunbond nonwoven?
+What is PP spunbond nonwoven?

 Spunbond nonwoven is a type of fabric produced using the spunbond process, which involves the direct extrusion of polymer filaments to form a nonwoven fabric.
 This method is widely used because it allows for efficient and economical production of durable and versatile nonwoven materials.
-Here’s a detailed look at spunbond nonwovens:

 Production Process